 SASB’s Materiality Map™ creates a unique materiality profile for different industries.
 In order to comply with the SEC’s view of materiality, our approach is designed to provide a view into the information needs of the reasonable investor.
-The Map relies heavily on evidence and allows for adjustments based on financial impact and long-term sustainability principles.
-The quantitative model is designed to prioritize the issues that are most important within an industry, for the basis of minimum disclosure.
+The Map relies heavily on evidence of investor interest and evidence of financial impact, and it allows for adjustments based on financial impact and long-term sustainability principles.
+The quantitative model is designed to prioritize the issues that are most important within an industry, to keep the standards to a minimum set of issues that are likely to be material.
 Sustainability accounting standards are then developed based on both the quantitative results from the Map and a qualitative research process informed by SASB’s research team.

 Sustainability Issues and Industries

 The Map looks at 40+ sustainability issues and analyzes their importance in the context of the 80+ industries in SICS.